Noovolari/leapp/docs/plugins/plugins-development.md

 ###getIdpUrlIdByUrl
 - **`getIdpUrlIdByUrl`**`(url: string): string`

-  Returns the id of an IdP URL from its url if it exists, otherwise undefined.
+  Returns the id of an IdP URL from its url if it exists, otherwise creates a new IdP URL and returns its id.

   Can be used when creating/editing Federated Sessions since SessionData requires the id of an IdP URL